 Although now closed again, Crans Montana, announced on 28th May it would re-open its glacier slopes for a nine-day period from Saturday, 6th June.

 ***Updated 2 February, 2021 ***

 USA Social Distancing Requirement: 6 Feet (1.8 Metres)

-It’s a complex picture in the US with different states having different lockdown rules, easing restrictions at different times.
+It was a complex picture in the US during the period from March to June with different states having different lockdown rules, easing restrictions at different times.

 All areas were closed for most of April until Mt Baldy in southern California decided that it could re-open if local golf course could.
 It stayed open to May 5th when the advance of spring weather appears to have led to its closure.

 In Oregon an announcement of eased restrictions in early May meant